cloudflare/cloudflare-docs/content/email-security/account-setup/sso/generic-sso.md

     | **Signature Algorithm**         | _RSA_-SHA1                                           |
     | **Digest Algorithm**            | _SHA1_                                               |

 3. In the **Attribute Statements**, add your application users.
-Emails you add here should match emails users already have in the Area 1 dashboard.
+Emails you add here should match emails users already have in the Cloud Email Security (formerly Area 1) dashboard.

 4. After finishing the setup, download the IDP metadata file.
-Copy and paste it into the **METADATA XML** field in the SSO section of Area 1’s dashboard.
+Copy and paste it into the **METADATA XML** field in the SSO section of Cloud Email Security (formerly Area 1)’s dashboard.
 Refer to **step 4** in the guide below for more details.

-## 2. Area 1 SAML setup
+## 2. Cloud Email Security (formerly Area 1) SAML setup

-After configuring settings in your SSO provider, log in to the Area 1 dashboard to finish setting up.
+After configuring settings in your SSO provider, log in to the Cloud Email Security (formerly Area 1) dashboard to finish setting up.

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
+1. Log in to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/).

 2. Go to **Settings** (the gear icon).